Improved Motion Correction in Dynamic Contrast-Enhanced MRI Using Low Rank With Soft Weighting

 Abstract

 This paper introduces a motion-corrected, free-breathing dynamic contrast-enhanced (DCE) MRI reconstruction method, termed low-rank plus sparse (L+S) with soft weighting.
 We designed a soft weighting matrix that smoothly transitions spokes between the target and other motion states to suppress motion blurring.
 The optimized fast iterative shrinkage-thresholding algorithm (FISTA) was employed to solve the L+S optimization problem, enabling faster convergence and better image quality.
 A DCE-MRI computer simulation framework, based on a modified Shepp-Logan model, was used as ground truth to quantify the motion suppression errors.
-Both simulation and clinical datasets demonstrate that the proposed method provides superior motion correction and higher reconstruction efficiency compared to existing motion-corrected GRASP frameworks.
+Both simulation and clinical datasets demonstrate that the proposed method provides superior motion correction, higher temporal resolution, and over 5 times faster reconstruction speed than existing motion-corrected GRASP frameworks.

 Original languageEnglish